US Embassy in China asks State Department to let diplomats leave over Covid restrictions - KESQ

 The request has not yet been approved by the State Department, according to the sources, who spoke to CNN on the condition of anonymity.

-An “authorized departure” gives employees and families in the US embassy and consulates the option to leave China for a period of time until they feel safe to return, but is not a mandatory evacuation under an “ordered departure.”
+An “authorized departure” gives employees and families in the United States embassy and consulates the option to leave China for a period of time until they feel safe to return, but is not a mandatory evacuation under an “ordered departure.”

 China is one of the few places in the world still adhering to a zero-Covid strategy, in which it aims to stamp out all cases within its borders.